Friday, October 31, 2014

 Yani - chopping, chopping, chopping

-Yani is making the traditional “pibe” - similar to a very large tamale - for the Mayan Hanal Pixán celebrations otherwise known as the Día de los Muertos.
+Yani is making the traditional “pibe” - similar to a very large tamale - for the Mayan Hanal Pixán celebrations, otherwise known as the Día de Los Muertos.
 Delicious smells float through the warm tropical air, coming from the various pots and pans on the gas stove.

 Preparing the banana leaves

-By the time I arrived in her kitchen Yani had already been working for a few hours, preparing the chicken, and chopping vegetables and was ready to show me the more intricate details.
+By the time I arrived in her kitchen, Yani had already been working for a few hours, preparing the chicken and chopping vegetables and was ready to show me the more intricate details.

 Mixing masa, a cornmeal dough that takes time and special techniques to create, she thickened the chicken broth.

-As she worked her teen-age daughter Cristina stopped by to chat, and her mother Norma Figueroa Paz came to check the proceedings.
+As she worked, her teenage daughter Cristina stopped by to chat, and her mother, Norma Figueroa Paz, came to check the proceedings.
 Then her son Alex dropped in.

-Next came older daughter Patricia with her husband Eduardo, and their two sweet little girls.
-October 30th is Luci's second birthday so in addition to creating the Hanal Pixán feast, Yani was working on eighty tamales for the party.
+Next came older daughter Patricia with her husband, Eduardo, and their two sweet little girls.
+October 30th is Luci's second birthday, so in addition to creating the Hanal Pixán feast, Yani was working on eighty tamales for the party.

 Manual - starting to cook the "pibe"

-A few minutes later while her husband Manual Punab prepared the charcoal BBQ to cook the “pibe”, Yani's brother Freddy Medina stopped to add his humorously helpful suggestions.
+A few minutes later, while her husband, Manual Punab, prepared the charcoal BBQ to cook the “pibe”, Yani's brother Freddy Medina stopped to add his humorously helpful suggestions.

-By now there are eleven people, spanning four generations of the same family, supervising, chatting and laughing while Yani serenely carried on with her project.
+By now, there are eleven people, spanning four generations of the same family, supervising, chatting and laughing while Yani serenely carried on with her project.

 Stripping the tough outer edges off the banana leaves to use as a natural string for her “pibe” parcels, she explains in a mix of Spanish and English what she is doing.
-Next she pats the masa dough into a circular shape and adds the upright borders that will contain the yummy mixture of chicken, vegetables, and spices.
-In keeping with traditional some of the chicken bones are included in the “pibe.”
+Next, she pats the masa dough into a circular shape and adds the upright borders that will contain the yummy mixture of chicken, vegetables, and spices.
+In keeping with tradition, some of the chicken bones are included in the “pibe.”
 They represent the bones of the departed.

-Norma helping out with spicy "pibe" for Manual
+Norma, helping with spicy "pibe" for Manual

 All set for the top crust to go on

-By now three and a half hours have quickly passed.
+By now, three and a half hours have quickly passed.
 Yani asks me to come back in another hour when the “pibe” will be ready so that I can see the finished product.

 She also sends me home with a yummy dish of the chicken mixture, and a handful of fire toasted tortillas to snack on.

-Packaged in banana leaves and tied with tough outer edges
+Packaged in banana leaves

 What a great experience; learning a bit more about our local friends, and having a chance for a relaxed chat.
 For those of you who frequent our favourite bar, the Soggy Peso, Yani's son Alex is their newest employee.
-His uncle, Freddy Medina, is the manager of the bar, and his cousin Joao (YoYo) has worked there for a number of years.
+His uncle, Freddy Medina, is the manager of the bar, and his cousin Joao (YoYo) has worked there for several years.
 Next time you are in the Soggy Peso, make sure you say hi to Alex.

 Yani - all done!

-Hasta Luego
+Hasta luego

 3 comments: